On Dehornoy's representation for the Yang-Baxter equation: Preliminaries

 In particular, if $X$ is indecomposable, then $\pi(n)\subseteq \pi(d)=\pi(|\G(X)|)$ \end{pro}

-Let $X$ be a cycle set with Dehornoy class $d$, then for any integer $l \geq 1$, the additive subgroup $ldG(X) = \{ (ld)g : g \in G(X) \} \leq (G(X),+)$ is a left ideal of $G(X)$ that is contained in $\Soc(G(X))$ and therefore, is an ideal of $G(X)$.
-This justifies the following definition \begin{defn} Let $X$ be a cycle set with Dehornoy class $d$.
+Let $X$ be a cycle set with Dehornoy class $d$, then for any integer $l \geq 1$, the additive subgroup $ldG(X) = \{ (ld)g : g \in G(X) \} \leq (G(X),+)$ is a left ideal of $G(X)$ that is contained in $\Soc(G(X))$ and therefore it is an ideal of $G(X)$.
+Consequently, we can form the quotient, which is then a skew brace. \begin{defn} Let $X$ be a cycle set with Dehornoy class $d$.
 Given an integer $l \geq 1$, we define the \emph{Coxeter-like group}

 \end{defn}